USS Gregory (DD-82): World War II

-On 27 January 1942 she departed Charleston for Pearl Harbor.
+On 27 January 1942, she departed Charleston for Pearl Harbor.
 Exercises in Hawaiian waters kept TransDiv 12 in the Pacific through the spring, after which they returned to San Diego for repairs.
 They sailed for the Pacific again on 7 June, reaching Pearl Harbor a week later to train for the upcoming invasion of Guadalcanal, America's first offensive effort in the Pacific campaign.

-Departing Nouméa on 31 July 1942, Gregory joined Task Force 62 (TF 62) (under Admiral Frank Jack Fletcher) and steamed for Guadalcanal.
+Departing Nouméa on 31 July 1942, Gregory joined Task Force 62 (under Admiral Frank Jack Fletcher) and steamed for Guadalcanal.
 After sending her Marines ashore in the first assault waves 7 August, Gregory and her sister APDs remained in the area.
-The ships patrolled the waters around the hotly contested islands, waters which were to gain notoriety as "Iron Bottom Sound", and brought up ammunition & supplies from Espiritu Santo.
+The ships patrolled the waters around the hotly contested islands, waters which were to gain notoriety as "Iron Bottom Sound", and brought up ammunition and supplies from Espiritu Santo.